Salesforce

 Who can perform maintenance?

 Homeowners can perform regular maintenance tasks as outlined in their generator's user manual.
-Alternatively, homeowners can contact a local certified service dealer.
+Alternatively, homeowners can contact a Generac authorized service dealer for help.
 See Where Can I Find a Company to Perform Standard Maintenance On My Generator? for more information.

 Regardless of who performs the maintenance, maintenance records must be kept for future reference.
 The Mobile Link for Generators app offers functionality to record and track maintenance tasks.
 See the Viewing, Adding, Deleting, & Exporting Maintenance Schedule Records in Mobile Link article for more information.

-Lastly, clear the Schedule A Maintenance code the same way you clear an error code:
+Lastly, clear the Schedule A Maintenance warning the same way you clear an error code:

 1. Press the red OFF button